jgreshy/kickstarter/README.md

 - Category
 - Geography
 - Timeline

+1. Show your thought process: This suggests, Let's check etc.. put your thoughts onto paper
+2. Change percent to actual percentages (*100)

 -- I used only successful or failed in my analysis to rule out external factors.
 There were additional campaigns that were labeled as still live and others that were suspended.
 Because we don't know why they were suspended, we will not count them as failed.
 The goal is to find the general trends behind successful campaigns and unsuccessful kickstarter campaigns.